 These days, I would never indulge in a regular strawberry shortcake.
 But the other day, when I was making 90 second bread, it occurred to me that the spongy bread would be an ideal base for a low carb strawberry shortcake.

 So I gave it a try, and it was wonderful.
 How amazing, to get to enjoy the sweet, creamy, tasty layers of strawberry shortcake, without paying the awful price of blood sugar roller coaster!

 Almost all strawberry shortcake recipes will instruct you to macerate the strawberries with sugar.
 I find it unnecessary.
 The very act of slicing the strawberries and letting them stand at room temperature releases their juices and softens them, bringing out their natural sweetness.
 This is especially true if you use red, ripe strawberries.

 A word about the sweetener in this low carb strawberry shortcake: I use stevia glycerite because I feel that it has the most natural taste of all stevia products and does not impart an unpleasant aftertaste.
 You can obviously use your own preferred sweetener if you don’t like stevia.
-Obviously, if you use a nutritive sweetener such as sugar or honey, nutrition info will be affected.
+I included a link to the conversion chart below.

 The food processor makes excellent, thick whipped cream – no elbow grease required – but since it’s so efficient, keep an eye on it and try to avoid over-whipping.
 A standard size food processor likely won’t work here though, since the amount of cream is so small.
 If you don’t have a mini food processor, use a handheld electric mixer.